-The Bank accepts certain related party asset-backed securities, but these securities are subject to an additional haircut and additional reporting requirements.
+Upon request by a participant, the Bank may purchase certain related-party asset-backed securities under repo through its Standing Facilities.
+However, these securities are subject to an additional haircut and additional reporting requirements.
+Relatedness thresholds also apply beyond which the Bank will not permit the use of the security, irrespective of the size of the haircut.
 The Bank considers each of the following parties to be related to an asset-backed security: the sponsor of the issuing trust; the loan originators; servicers; swap counterparties; liquidity providers; and guaranteed investment contract providers to the issuing trust.
 The magnitude of any additional haircut will depend on the nature of the relationship between the participant and the asset-backed security.

 In the event of insolvency, the close-out netting provisions included in the repo agreements allow the Bank to close out or terminate the second leg of the repo immediately.
-This right is protected by Part 4 of the Payment Systems and Netting Act.
-Where a participant provides securities issued by a third party as collateral, both the participant and the issuer would have to fail for the Bank to experience a total loss.
-Where a participant provides asset-backed securities, the Bank would have access to the assets behind the security if the participant were to fail.
+This right is protected by Part 4 of the PSNA.
+Where an approved participant sells securities issued by a third-party issuer as collateral, both the participant and the issuer of the security would have to fail for the Bank to face substantial financial loss.
+In the event that an approved participant that had provided asset-backed securities and the issuing trust failed, the Bank would have recourse to the underlying assets (e.g. the residential mortgage loan pool).